jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 client.confirm_applied(credential)
 ```

+Create a client access configuration in the application's Client Access tab, select credentials, and download `jms-pam.json`.
+It includes the endpoint, application credentials, organization and configuration ID.
+Protect this file as a secret.
+Fetch periodically while the application runs; confirm only after successfully applying the returned version.
 The SDK reports a heartbeat every 30 seconds.
-Set `JMS_PAM_INSTANCE_ID` when an application runs more than one instance.
+Set a distinct `JMS_PAM_INSTANCE_ID` for replicas sharing a hostname.

-For Linux Agent installation, generate a one-time registration token in the application detail page and run:
+The generated Linux Agent command creates a virtual environment, installs the SDK/Agent from the JumpServer URL using the specified index for dependencies, and registers with JumpServer.
+Registration material expires in 10 minutes and is single-use.
+With the Agent installed, run registration using `jms-pam-agent` from its virtual environment:

 ```bash
 sudo jms-pam-agent install \